Dr. Charles Liggett Jr.

 In 2018, Dr. Liggett graduated from the Kois Center.

-Dr. Liggett is elated to be back in Fort Smith where he focuses his free time on playing the drums in a local band, attending concerts and music festivals, CrossFit, playing golf, talking politics, and enjoying life in the natural state.
+Dr. Liggett is elated to be back in Fort Smith where he focuses his free time on playing the drums in a local band, attending concerts and music festivals, CrossFit, playing golf, cheering on the Arkansas Razorbacks, and enjoying life in the natural state.

 Dr. Cole J. Johnson

 Dr. Cole J. Johnson was born and raised in Fort Smith, Arkansas and was a Southside rebel.
 Dr. Johnson received a Bachelors in Chemical Engineering, graduating Cum Laude from the University of Arkansas, Fayetteville.
-While at the U of A, Dr. Johnson met his best friend and wife Jo Tynon Johnson, who is now, a labor and delivery nurse at Mercy Hospital.
-After graduating, he pursued his first passion working as a Research Process Engineer for E and J Gallo Winery in central California where he worked for a year and a half.
+While at the U of A, Dr. Johnson met his best friend and wife Jo Tynon Johnson, who is now, an ER Nurse at Baptist Hospital.
+After graduating, he pursued his first passion working as a Research Process Engineer for E and J Gallo Winery in central California.

 After graduating Dental School, Dr. Johnson furthered his dental education in Birmingham, Alabama, completing a 1 year Advanced Education in General Dentistry residency.
 While in Birmingham, Dr. Johnson worked exclusively at the VA Hospital Dental Clinic, providing care for America’s War Veterans.
 Dr. Johnson focused his efforts on achieving an IV sedation license and Implantology.

-As a proud American Dr. Johnson has a passion for the armed services and is a Captain in the Arkansas Army National Guard.
+As a proud American Dr. Johnson has a passion for the armed services and is a Major in the Arkansas Army National Guard.
 He serves as a Dentist at Camp Robinson Medical Command in North Little Rock one weekend every month.
-He is also Secretary of the Fort Smith Dental Association, an active member of the Academy of General Dentistry, Arkansas Dental Association, and American Dental Association.
+He has also served as Secretary of the Fort Smith Dental Association, an active member of the Academy of General Dentistry, Arkansas Dental Association, International College of Dentists, and American Dental Association.

 Dr. Johnson joined the River Valley Smile Center team when he moved back to Fort Smith in 2013.
 He also works in his father’s dental office part-time.
 He is the proud Father of two boys; River and Atlas.
 Through all his travels, Dr. Johnson has remained a dedicated Razorback fan.
 In his free time, he enjoys flying his para-glider, vegetable gardening, paddling, fishing, and camping with his family.